worthyOfThrone/search-clinics-RESTful-API/README.md

 ```sh
 $ npm run test
 ```
-To list out and/or fix the lint issue, use the below command
+To list out and fix the eslint issues, use the below command
 ```sh
 $ npm run lint
 ```